10 Best Hamams in Istanbul + Where to Eat After Your Bath

 Mihrimah Sultan, the only daughter of Sultan Suleiman and his wife Hürrem Sultan, commissioned the chief architect Sinan to build another hammam in Istanbul.

-The prices are much lower than other baths on this list because this is the only traditional Turkish bath that the locals prefer.
-Which means that you may struggle to communicate with your attendant.
+The prices are much lower than other baths on this list because this is the traditional Turkish bath that the locals prefer.
+That means you may struggle to communicate with your attendant.
 Fortunately, the staff is accommodating, and, for a fraction of the price, it’s worth it.

 10. Acemoğlu Historical Bath & Hammam